hdemusg/yeuxview/devpost.md

 Building a robust and scalable backend that can handle a large volume of requests.
 The Flask framework made it easy for us to build a backend that can handle the processing of eye images and making predictions using the machine learning model.

 ## What we learned

+We learned a lot during this hackathon.
+Here are a few highlights:
+- We learned how to use the Google Cloud Platform to host our solution and store images uploaded by the users.
+- We learned how to use the Streamlit framework to build a beautiful and interactive frontend.
+- We learned much about computer vision and machine learning, including how to build a machine learning model using PyTorch and fastai.

 ## What's next for Untitled